• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• No soggy dough.
-The dates act like a barrier between the pastry dough and the strawberry and rhubarb juices.
+• No soggy crust.
+The chopped dates act like a barrier between the pastry dough fruit juices, helping absorb them and keeping the pastry flaky.

 • Open faced top.
 Exposes the fruit to the oven’s heat, allowing it to caramelize and concentrate its flavor.